Gluten-Free Red Velvet Cookies

 Bake for 10 minutes or until golden brown.
 Let cool before removing.

-Red velvet cookie with white chocolate chunks, cut in half on a pink surface.
+Red velvet cookies with white chocolate chips on a white surface.

 Storing

-Cookies can be stored in an airtight container at room temperature for up to 5 days.
+Store the cookies covered at room temperature for 3 days or in the refrigerator for up to 5 days.
 You can also freeze the cookies once they have cooled completely, in an airtight container or freezer bag for up to 3 months.
 When you are ready to enjoy them, warm them slightly in a medium oven before eating.

 Top Tips